 - Skinny fat to fit: the best type of exercise to do

-- The least effect skinny fat workout program
+- The least effective skinny fat workout programs

 - How to schedule and plan your skinny fat workouts for optimal results